 - FY 2014 Budget

-The District prepares a Comprehensive Annual Financial Report (CAFR) which summarizes and explains the initiatives, accomplishments and financial activities during each fiscal year.
-The format and content comply with quality public sector financial reporting guidelines based on the evaluation from the Governmental Financial Officers Association (GFOA).
+The District prepares a Annual Comprehensive Financial Report (ACFR) which summarizes and explains the initiatives, accomplishments and financial activities during each fiscal year.
+The format and content comply with quality public sector financial reporting guidelines based on the evaluation from the Government Finance Officers Association (GFOA).
 The District's Audited Financial Reports were prepared in compliance with Generally Accepted Accounting Principles (GAAP).
-They include the Management's Discussion and Analysis, the Statement of Net Assets, the Statement of Revenues, Expenses and Changes in Net Assets, the Statement of Cash Flows and the Notes to Financial Statements.
+They include the Management's Discussion and Analysis, the Statement of Net Assets, the Statement of Revenues, Expenses and Changes in Net Position, the Statement of Cash Flows and the Notes to Financial Statements.

 Single Audit Reports

 Single Audit Reports are required if the District receives more than $750,000 in federal funding for various projects on an annual basis.